InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 \subsubsection{Stage-Aware Memory Footprint Analysis}

 We begin by analyzing the activation memory footprint of a chunk.
-Consistent with FlexSP, which employs flash-attn~\cite{DBLP:flash_attn, DBLP:flash_attn_2} and assumes activation overhead proportional to the number of tokens, we further include $M_{dkv}$ representing the overhead of keys and values' gradients in our estimation based on two observations of TPP: 1) \textit{chunks of a sequence execute backward reversely with the last chunk executing backward first.} 2) \textit{gradients for keys and values of all chunks are materialized simultaneously during the backward pass of the last chunk, while freed asynchronously until the completion of its own backward pass.} Consequently, the overall activation memory footprint is modeled as:
+The activation memory footprint is proportional to the number of tokens after employing flash-attn\cite{DBLP:flash_attn, DBLP:flash_attn_2}, which eliminates the need to materialize attention scores with $O(S^2)$ space complexity.
+Notably, $M_{dkv}$ representing the overhead of keys and values' gradients for \textit{split chunk} is included in our estimation based on two observations of TPP: 1) chunks of a sequence execute backward \textit{reversely} with the last chunk executing backward first (see Fig.~\ref{fig:tpp}); 2) gradients for keys and values of all chunks are materialized \textit{simultaneously} during the backward pass of the last chunk, while freed \textit{asynchronously until} the completion of its own backward pass.
+Moreover, as current LLMs typically adopt a tokenizer with a large vocab size ($\ge$ 128K), the memory overhead for logits is non-negligible.
+Consequently, the overall activation memory footprint is modeled as:

-where $M_{\text{token}}$ is a model-specific constant representing the activation memory per token.
+where $M_{\text{token}}$, $M_{\text{logits}}$ are model-specific constants representing the activation and logits memory overhead per token, respectively. $I_k$ denotes whether the $k^{th}$ chunk is a \textit{split chunk}.

-The total memory footprint for the $p^{th}$ (indexed from 1) pipeline stage comprises the memory allocated for fixed model states $M_{ms}(p)$ and the ever-changing activation memory $M_{act}(p,t)$:
+The total memory footprint for the $p^{th}$ pipeline stage comprises the memory allocated for fixed model states $M_{ms}(p)$ and the ever-changing activation memory $M_{act}(p,t)$:

-The peak memory of the 1F1B pipeline occurs during the steady phase, where each pipeline stage $p$ maintains a \textit{constant} number of chunks that have not finished their backward passes, as shown in Fig.~\ref{fig:tpp}(a).
+The peak memory of the 1F1B pipeline occurs during the steady phase, where each pipeline stage $p$ maintains a \textit{constant} number of chunks that have not finished their backward passes, as shown in Fig.~\ref{fig:tpp}.
 Let $W_p(t)$, called the \textit{chunks window}, denote the set of these chunks at time $t$, satisfying:

+which is equivalent to the number of micro-batches in the warmup phase.
 As activations of all chunks within $W_p(t)$ must be accommodated, the total memory footprint is modeled as: